 In unresponsive or severe cases surgery is currently the only known treatment option.
 There are two surgeries commonly performed, one is to transect through the kissing spines space by incising through the interspinous ligament and the other option is to remove the entire summit (resection of the DSP’s).
 Both surgeries have a variable response and are often dependant on how chronic the situation is at the diagnosis.

 In summary, a diagnosis of kissing spines must be based on a thorough examination of the horse at assessment of all gaits and should not be based on palpation and, if possible, radiographs alone.
 Treatment options are varied but may involve surgery.
-If you have a horse you suspect might have kissing spines please contact the Hospital.
+If you have a horse you suspect might have kissing spines, please contact the Hospital on 01555 660000.